lcx64579/composability-in-transformer-pruning/README.md

 ## Dependencies

-You need at least Huggingface's `transformers`, PyTorch and `torchtext`.
+Huggingface's transformers, PyTorch, and torchtext are the basic requirements.
 Other dependencies such as numpy, matplotlib, etc. are also needed.

 ## Usage